Beamlink/CellularNetworkTester/README.md

 - Have root priviledges before entering any commands
 - It is essential to start by unloading the option and qmi_wwan driver and then forcefully load the qmi module to utilize the qmi_wwan
 - Changing the default MTU from 1500 to 1430 is crucial to avoid any qmi call failed errors
-- Do not put the wlan down if you are connected through SSH
+- Do not put the wlan interface down if you are connected through SSH across WiFi as this will end your SSH session
 - The interface number (wwan0/ wwan1/ ...) may change for each system, do check the interface before entering it in the bash file

 After system specific modifications, run the bash file in the same directory the above file is created in.